CartoDB/carto-vl/docs/guides/01-getting-started.md

 </head>
 ```
 **Note:**
-CARTO VL is not compatible with every Mapbox GL version.
+**Mapbox GL**: CARTO VL is not compatible with every version.
 We recommend using the same version that we use in the [examples](/developers/carto-vl/examples/).
 However, every version from **`0.50.0`** should work.
 Historically, we provided patched MGL bundles, but this is no longer required.

+**Note:**
+**Developers**: if you have experience with `npm` and a build system in your project (*webpack*, *rollup*...), you can install CARTO VL library with `npm install @carto/carto-vl`.
+You can import it with `import carto from '@carto/carto-vl'` and then you will have access to an already babelified version of the library, ready to be used.

 #### Add map container